kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 REST storage, the same way `Pod` exposes `spec.nodeName`/`status.phase`.
 Adding a selectable field is backward-compatible, so further selectors can be added later without an incompatible change.

+When a `PodCheckpoint` is created, admission resolves `spec.sourcePod` in the object's namespace and rejects the request if the Pod does not exist, is not `Running` (for example it is not yet scheduled or has not started), is being deleted, or does not have the UID in `spec.sourcePod.uid` when that is set.
+The user gets a synchronous error instead of an object that is never acted on, and kubelets are not sent requests for Pods they cannot checkpoint.
+This does not replace the kubelet's own checks: the Pod can change after the object is created, so the kubelet validates it again when it acts (see [Checkpoint Handling](#checkpoint-handling)).
+The check is done by the `PodRestoreAuthorization` admission plugin, which also handles `PodCheckpoint` creation.

 The Go types (served from `staging/src/k8s.io/api/node/v1alpha1/checkpoint_types.go`):

 ```go